Marker Logo

 this page online

-Topics.
-This historical marker is listed in these topic lists: Industry & CommerceRoads & Vehicles.
+listed in these topic lists: Industry & CommerceRoads & Vehicles.
 A significant historical month for this entry is December 1924.

 Location.
 30° 38.227′ N, 96° 21.365′ W. Marker is in Bryan, Texas, in Brazos County.
-Marker is at the intersection of South College Avenue and Sulphur Springs Road, on the right when traveling north on South College Avenue.
+It is at the intersection of South College Avenue and Sulphur Springs Road, on the right when traveling north on South College Avenue.
 The marker is located at the north entrance to Martin's Place.
 Touch for map.
 Marker is at or near this postal address: 3403 South College Avenue, Bryan TX 77801, United States of America.
 Touch for directions.

 Martin's Place and Marker image.
 Click for full size.

-Photographed By James Hulse, March 6, 2021
+Photographed by James Hulse, March 6, 2021

 2. Martin's Place and Marker

-(approx. 1.6 miles away); The Women’s Club (approx. 1.7 miles away); K. K. Legett Hall Centennial (approx. 1.7 miles away); Francis Hall (approx. 1.7 miles away).
+“A Piece of Aggie History” (approx. 1½ miles away); The Start of Something Big (approx. 1½ miles away); Sbisa Dining Hall (approx. 1.6 miles away); Chemistry Building (approx. 1.6 miles away); The Women’s Club (approx. 1.7 miles away); K. K. Legett Hall Centennial (approx. 1.7 miles away).
 Touch for a list and map of all markers in Bryan.

 Martin's Place image.
 Click for full size.

-Photographed By James Hulse, March 6, 2021
+Photographed by James Hulse, March 6, 2021

 3. Martin's Place